 Spare key recommendation.

-For your own sanity and for security reasons I recommend that you put all your spare keys in a secure box.
-Then secure the box to a wall or inside a cupboard that is out of sight.
+For your sanity and for security reasons I recommend that you put all your spare keys in a secure box.
+Then secure the key safe to a wall or inside a cupboard that is out of sight.
 The secure box pictured below is a cash box that has an electronic lock fitted.
-It is installed in a cupboard at shoulder height making it difficult to attack.
+It is installed in a cabinet at shoulder height making it difficult to attack.

 The picture above was my neighbours’ garage door.
 There were no additional security measures in place to stop this from happening.
 There are three additionals garage security improvements you can install.